epfl-cs358/2024fa-picomouse/README.md

   ### Gyroscope calibration:
    The bmi60 chip is knowned for it's natural drift.
 To counter that the mouse, at initialization, \
-   read's GYRO_CALIBRATION_NB_ITERATIONS times the gyroscope and average the values to get an offset to counter the drift.\
+   read's GYRO_CALIBRATION_NB_ITERATIONS times the gyroscope and average the values to obtain the offset.\
    The offset itself is not sufficient, we also need an activation treshold to negate small angular speed variation. \
    This parameter needs to be adapted to your gyroscope in gyroscope.h. \
    The gyroscope is also measured ???? times and average it out to mitigate the noise.